yousofy/Critical-Ops-matchmaking-system/README.md

 me because I grew up with this game nearly 9 years ago.
 The game does not contain some of the game modes and player details in this project, so I thought this application could introduce  new features for the current game.

+## Instructions

+After cloning the repository on your local computer, run Main.java located in .\Critical-Ops-matchmaking-system-main\src\main\ui\Main.java